 While you could drive through Death Valley in an air-conditioned car during the summer, it’s really best to avoid the park altogether from May to September.

-The best things to do in Death Valley during the summer is to hike the high peaks.
+The best things to do in Death Valley during the summer is to hike the high peaks and discover some of the most challenging hikes in California.
 During this time the weather is quite pleasant.
 However, avoid lower elevations unless you’re only out at night.

 Weather in Death Valley During Different Seasons

 If you’re still wondering when to visit Death Valley, here’s a quick rundown about what to expect from the weather during each season:

 - Spring: Warm and sunny.
 Expect day time temps in the 80s-90s.

 - Summer: Hot, hot, hot!
 Temps average well above 100°F, and will often be above 120°F.

 - Fall: The weather begins to cool down, but will still be in the 90s until late Oct/early Nov.